boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements

 The customer must:
-  - Ensure that the funds have been confirmed on chain for at least `minimum_depth` blocks.
-(XX: might be better to set this to `minimum_depth` + 1 blocks to make sure the customer isn't ahead of the merchant.)
+  - Ensure that the funds have been confirmed on chain for at least `minimum_depth` + 1 blocks.

 ### The `funding_ack` Message